Official Sightseeing

 Riverside Musuem and The Tall Ship

 The 20th century ushered in new challenges.
-Both World Wars demanded immense industrial output from Glasgow’s shipyards, but the post-war period saw a steady decline in heavy industry.
-As global trade routes shifted and competition increased, Glasgow’s manufacturing sector collapsed, leading to widespread unemployment and urban decay.
+Both World Wars demanded immense industrial output from Glasgow’s shipyards and heavy industries, but after the war, demand steadily reduced as overseas competition increased.
+Glasgow’s manufacturing sector collapsed, leading to widespread unemployment.

 Entire communities suffered economic and social deprivation, particularly in the east and along the river.
 In the 1960s and 70s, large-scale housing schemes were created to rehouse families in places like Easterhouse, Drumchapel, and Castlemilk, though many were later criticised for their design and isolation.

-The late 20th century witnessed a cultural renaissance.
-Glasgow was named the European City of Culture in 1990, a recognition that catalysed investment in the arts, architecture, and urban renewal.
+A major turning point in the city’s fortunes came in 1990 when Glasgow was named the European City of Culture.
+The award created investment in the arts, architecture, and urban renewal.
 The city repositioned itself as a centre for music, design, and innovation.

-New venues like the SEC Armadillo, Riverside Museum, and The Burrell Collection enhanced its cultural landscape, while the Clyde Waterfront Regeneration breathed new life into former industrial areas.
+New venues such as the SEC Armadillo, Riverside Museum, and The Burrell Collection enhanced the city's cultural landscape, while the Clyde Waterfront Regeneration breathed new life into former industrial areas.

 A City of Today: Innovation and Diversity